frankban/django-endless-pagination/doc/generic_views.rst

 .. py:class:: AjaxListView(django.views.generic.ListView)

-    A subclass of *django.views.generic.ListView* that allows AJAX pagination of a list of objects.
+    A class based view, similar to *django.views.generic.ListView*, that allows Ajax pagination of a list of objects.

     You can use this class based view in place of *ListView* in order to recreate the behaviour of the *page_template* decorator.